Zilero232/gulp-plugins-hub/README.md

 - **gulp-zip-creator**: Creates ZIP archives from your files and folders for convenient storage and transfer. 📦

-- **gulp-winston-error**: Integrates Winston for error handling and logging in your Gulp tasks. 📝
+- **gulp-winston-logger**: Integrates Winston for error handling and logging in your Gulp tasks. 📝

 ## 📚 Documentation